kamadorueda/alejandra/README.md

   You won't notice the formatter after a while.

-  Humans care about the content, machines about the style!
+  Humans care about the content
+  and machines about the style!

 - ✔️ **Native**